lnaglecocco/lnaglecocco.github.io/_pages/about.md

 About me
 ------
-I am a PhD student in physics at the University of Cambridge, working at the interface between materials physics and solid state chemistry.
-My PhD research focuses on the Jahn-Teller effect under varying temperature and pressure in bulk materials, particularly battery cathode materials.
+I am a postdoctoral research associate in the Grey Group at the University of Cambridge, working on crystallography and magnetism of battery materials.
+I obtained my PhD in physics in the Dutton Group at the University of Cambridge, working at the interface between materials physics and solid state chemistry.
+My PhD research focused on the Jahn-Teller effect under varying temperature and pressure.

 Interests
 ------